Airplane riddle: How many airplanes needed for one plane to fly around the world?

 This is the problem definition at this stage.

-Solution stage 2: Riddle of Airplane to fly round the world: Trial trip with 2 planes
+Airplane Riddle Solution stage 2: Trial run with 2 planes

 To know the difficulties, make a virtual TRIAL TRIP using two planes first.